Health and Safety Committee

 Terms of Reference

-- To consider, comment on and approve the University health and safety policies and management arrangements, so as to ensure that the University meets all legislative requirements and best practice standards.
+To consider, comment on and approve the University health and safety strategy, policies, and management arrangements, to ensure that the University meets all legislative requirements and best practice standards.
 To seek assurance in relation to health and safety performance and promote a positive health and safety culture.
 To act as the formal consultative forum for the University in relation to health and safety.

-- To monitor the University’s performance in terms of health and safety compliance
+- To monitor and drive the University’s performance in terms of health and safety compliance.

 - To receive reports of non-compliance and non-conformity from external agencies, including enforcing authorities